 If you’re looking for more detailed recommendations, you can review the IRS Publication 527 for current regulations to get their exact stance on it.

-As a Landlord, you may incur certain expenses during the course of business that have some significant impact on your profitability.
+As a Landlord, you may incur certain expenses during the course of business that may have an impact on your profitability.
 Among these are Supplies, Taxes, and Utilities.
 As with other business expenses, you must remove any personal use items as well as determine any periods of time in which the property was used for personal reasons.
 This is the case even if you are using 1040 Schedule C or Schedule E.

 Starting with supplies, this expense can be very tricky and sometimes difficult to maintain, however if set up properly then there should be very few problems come tax season.